 Almost any hormone imbalance can have an effect on hair health because of the intricate relationships that exist among the various hormones that regulate and control our body functions.

 Hormones affect the absorption of nutrients, the body’s growth processes, and nearly all aspects of health, so it is important to pursue and maintain optimum hormone balance to keep your hair healthy.
-See the chart on page 5 for a summary of additional hormones known to have an impact on hair growth and loss.
+(See Hormone Imbalances Related to Hair Loss above for a summary of additional hormones known to have an impact on hair growth and loss.)

 Treatments for Hair Loss